 Principal vs Principle: How to Remember the Difference

-Master the "Pal" vs "Rule" trick for perfect writing.
+Master the "Pal" vs "Rule" trick for clearer writing.

 If you're talking about a person or priority, use principal.
 If you're talking about a core belief or rule, use principle.